For Baudax Bio Inc. [BXRX], Analyst sees a rise to $13. What next?

-Baudax Bio Inc. [NASDAQ: BXRX] loss -2.77% or -0.02 points to close at $0.76 with a heavy trading volume of 2787589 shares.
-The company report on June 30, 2021 that Leading Independent Advisory Firm Institutional Shareholder Services, Inc. Recommends Baudax Bio Shareholders Vote “For” the Proposed Additional Authorized Shares at Upcoming Special Meeting of Shareholders.
+Baudax Bio Inc. [NASDAQ: BXRX] gained 1.10% or 0.01 points to close at $0.77 with a heavy trading volume of 2068391 shares.
+The company report on July 1, 2021 that Leading Independent Proxy Advisory Firm Glass Lewis & Co.
+Recommends Baudax Bio Shareholders Vote “For” the Proposed Additional Authorized Shares at Upcoming Special Meeting of Shareholders.

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Baudax Bio, Inc. (NASDAQ:BXRX), a pharmaceutical company focused on developing and commercializing innovative products for acute care settings, announced that Institutional Shareholder Services, Inc. (“ISS”), the leading global independent proxy advisory firm, has recommended that Baudax Bio shareholders vote “FOR” Item 1 set forth in its Definitive Proxy Statement filed with the Securities and Exchange Commission on June 14, 2021 in connection with its Special Meeting, which seeks to amend Baudax Bio’s Amended and Restated Articles of Incorporation to increase the number of authorized shares of common stock from 100 million shares to 190 million shares.
+Baudax Bio, Inc. (NASDAQ:BXRX) a pharmaceutical company focused on developing and commercializing innovative products for acute care settings, announced that Glass Lewis & Co., a leading proxy advisory firm, has recommended that Baudax Bio shareholders vote “FOR” Item 1 set forth in its Definitive Proxy Statement filed with the Securities and Exchange Commission on June 14, 2021 in connection with its Special Meeting, which seeks to amend Baudax Bio’s Amended and Restated Articles of Incorporation to increase the number of authorized shares of common stock from 100 million shares to 190 million shares.
 The Special Meeting will be held on July 13, 2021 at 9:00 a.m.
 ET and will be held virtually at www.virtualshareholdermeeting.com/BXRX2021.

-ISS is the most prominent independent proxy voting and corporate governance advisory firm, and its recommendations are relied upon by institutional investment firms, mutual funds and other fiduciaries globally.
-ISS’ experienced research team provides comprehensive proxy analyses and complete vote recommendations for approximately 44,000 meetings annually in around 115 markets worldwide.
+Glass Lewis is widely recognized as one of the leading independent proxy voting and corporate governance advisory firms, and its recommendations are relied upon by thousands of major institutional investment firms, mutual funds and other fiduciaries throughout the United States.

 Here is what top equities market gurus are saying about Baudax Bio Inc. [BXRX]: